On the Maximization of Real Sequences: Introduction

-In the paper, we prove that the interesting class of upper bounds consists in eventually decreasing elements $(h,\beta)$ for which the set $\{k\in\nn : h_k(0)<u_k\}\cap [N,+\infty)$ is nonempty, $N$ being the smallest integer from which $(h,\beta)$ is decreasing.
+In the paper, we prove that the interesting class of upper bounds consists in eventually decreasing elements $(h,\beta)$ for which the set $\{k\in\nn : u_k>h_k(0)\}\cap [N,+\infty)$ is nonempty, $N$ being the smallest integer from which $(h,\beta)$ is decreasing.
 We prove that such a pair exists if and only if there exists a term of $u$ greater than the limit superior of $u$.
-Moreover, to use eventually decreasing elements $(h,\beta)$ also guarantees that $\Fu(k,h,\beta)$ is an upper bound of the greatest integer of $\agmx(u)$ for all $k\geq N$.
-We then apply our techniques to well-known sequences: the ratio of two consecutive terms of a Fibonacci sequence; logistic sequences; Syracuse sequences and the norm based generalized peaks computation problem in the case of discrete-time linear dynamics.
-We apply the technique developed in~\cite{adje13052025} using quadratic Lyapunov functions and discuss how to use the sequential approach developed in this paper.
-Contrarily to~\cite{dowler2013bounding,POLYAK2016297,polyak2018peak,shcherbakov2024analysis}, where lower and upper bounds on the value $\nu_{\rm opt}$ are only proposed, we compute the exact value of $\nu_{\rm opt}$.
+Moreover, the use of eventually decreasing elements $(h,\beta)$ also guarantees that $\Fu(k,h,\beta)$ is an upper bound on the greatest integer of $\agmx(u)$ for all $k\geq N$.
+We then apply our techniques to well-known sequences: the ratio of two consecutive terms of a Fibonacci sequence, logistic sequences, Syracuse sequences, and the norm-based generalized peak computation problem in the case of discrete-time linear dynamics.
+We apply the technique developed in~\cite{adje13052025} based on quadratic Lyapunov functions and discuss how to exploit the sequential approach developed in this paper.
+Contrary to~\cite{dowler2013bounding,polyak2018peak}, where only lower and upper bounds on the value $\nu_{\rm opt}$ are proposed, the purpose of this current work is to propose a general abstract method to compute the exact value of $\nu_{\rm opt}$.

 The paper is organized as follows.
-Section~\ref{simplefacts} is devoted to preliminary results on the supremum of real sequences.
-In Section~\ref{mainres}, we develop the main results of the paper.
-We give the framework and useful sets of upper bounds over the analyzed sequence.
-We also prove that those sets are nonempty in the interesting cases.
-We present the main properties of the function $\ Fu$.
-We end Section~\ref{mainres} by presenting theoretical algorithms to solve Problem~\ref{mainpb}.
-Section~\ref{applis} describes some applications of our techniques to concrete sequences.
-This includes an application to Fibonacci sequences, logistic sequences, Syracuse sequences and to the peak computation problem presented in~\cite{ahiyevich2018upper}.
+Section~\ref{sec:preliminary} is devoted to the preliminaries including basic results on the supremum of real sequences, an overview of the methodology employed, and a discussion of related works.
+Section~\ref{mainres} presents the main results of the paper.
+We provide details regarding the useful sets of upper bounds over the analyzed sequence.
+We also prove that these sets are nonempty in the interesting cases.
+We describe the main properties of the function $\Fu$.
+Section~\ref{mainres} ends with two theoretical algorithms for solving Problem~\ref{mainpb}.
+Section~\ref{applis} is devoted to the applications of our techniques to concrete sequences.
+This includes applications to Fibonacci sequences, logistic sequences, Syracuse sequences, and the peak computation problem presented in~\cite{ahiyevich2018upper}.